jrief/django-formset/docs/source/date-time-range.rst

 The `DateTimeRangeField` can be configured to use one of these widgets:

 * :class:`formset.widgets.DateTimeRangePicker` – shown here
-* :class:`formset.widgets.DateTimeRangeTextbox` – an input field accepting two timestamps
+* :class:`formset.widgets.DateTimeRangeTextbox` – as input field accepting two timestamps
 * :class:`formset.widgets.DateTimeRangeCalendar` – just the calendar widget without input field

 Configuring a `DateTimeRangeField` without a calendar picker makes sense whenever we do not want to